autolab-project/autolab/docs/gui/plotting.rst

 .. caution::

-    The plotter still need some work, feed-back are more than welcome (october 2023).
+    The plotter still need some work, feed-back are more than welcome (December 2023).

 Import data
 -----------